Tigres UANL: Relegation, quick return to Primera División, 2001 and 2003 runner-up

-Risk of relegation, third Ferretti era and the Team of the Decade
+Close call, third Ferretti era, Team of the Decade, 2023 champions

 In 2010, Santiago Martínez presided over the team's worst season in the past few years.
 On 27 March 2010, after their seventh loss in the season, and with only 25% effectiveness, the fans and media heavily criticized coach Daniel Guzmán.
 Eventually, Martínez was fired and replaced by a former president of the team, Alejandro Rodríguez.
 He signed Ricardo Ferretti as the head coach for the third time, upon which the face of the team changed completely.
 Tigres was saved from relegation and became one of the most competitive teams in the league.
 With the adherence of Argentine winger Damián Álvarez, Brazilian attacking midfielder Danilinho and Chilean striker Héctor Mancilla to captain Lucas Lobos, the offensive line of Tigres became the so-called "Cuatro Fantásticos" ("Fantastic Four").

 In the Clausura 2011 season, Tigres finished the tournament as leader with 35 points and as the best defence in the history of the short seasons, allowing only 9 goals in 17 games.
 Tigres faced Guadalajara in the postseason.
 In the first leg of the quarter-finals, Tigres lost 3–1, while in the second they tied to 1–1 at the Estadio Universitario.
 With an aggregate score of 4–2, Tigres was eliminated.
 On the Apertura 2011, Tigres hired Carlos Salcido and was the best defense again, this time allowing 13 goals in 17 games.
 In playoffs, they faced old rival Pachuca: In the first leg of quarter-finals, Tigres defeated Pachuca by 1–0, while in the second they won 3–0 at the Estadio Universitario for an aggregate score of 4–0.
 In the semi-finals, Tigres beat Querétaro 1–0 in the second leg after a 0–0 draw in the first.
 In the finals, they faced Santos Laguna.
 In the first leg, Tigres won 1–0 in Torreón with goal from Damián Álvarez.
 On 11 December 2011, with goals from Héctor Mancilla, Danilinho and Alan Pulido, Tigres won 3–1 at the Estadio Universitario, becoming champion for the third time after 29 years.